-I fell head over heels for each of my children immediately.
-When my son met his baby sister for the first time, he was hesitant, but only for a minute.
-While he stroked her downy soft hair, he vowed to always take care of her.
+I fell head over heels for each of my children instantly.
+When my son met his baby sister for the first time, he stroked her downy soft hair and vowed to always take care of her.

 Sure, they may tease and squabble and possibly bite leaving behind little teeth marks, but mostly they are faithful friends.